EssenceStar/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script that adds execute permission to a file called hello
+ A script that adds execution permission to the owner and the group owner, and read permission to other users to the file Hello